US closing embassy in Kyiv and moving remaining diplomats to western Ukraine amid fears of Russian invasion - KESQ

 “I have ordered these measures for one reason — the safety of our staff — and we strongly urge any remaining US citizens in Ukraine to leave the country immediately,” Blinken said in a statement.

-“These prudent precautions in no way undermine our support for or our commitment to Ukraine.
-Our commitment to Ukraine’s sovereignty and territorial integrity is unwavering,” he said.
-“We also continue our sincere efforts to reach a diplomatic solution, and we remain engaged with the Russian government following President Biden’s call with President Putin and my discussion with Foreign Minister Lavrov.”
+The moves comes days after the US ordered the vast majority of US government employees to leave the country and announced that consular services at the US Embassy would be suspended as of Sunday amid fears of an imminent Russian invasion, even as US officials stressed they remain committed to trying to find a diplomatic outcome.

-“The path for diplomacy remains available if Russia chooses to engage in good faith.
-We look forward to returning our staff to the Embassy as soon as conditions permit,” Blinken added.
+Although Moscow has said it is open to negotiation, State Department spokesperson Ned Price noted Monday that “it remains unclear to us whether Russia is interested in pursuing a diplomatic path as opposed to the use of force.”

-The moves comes days after the US ordered the vast majority of US government employees to leave the country and announced that consular services at the US Embassy would be suspended as of Sunday.
-The State Department said this weekend it would keep a small consular presence in Lviv for emergency services.
+Price said the decision to move all remaining diplomats from Kyiv to western Ukraine was made because the State Department felt it was “absolutely necessary” due to the “distinct possibility, perhaps more real than ever before, that Russia may decide to proceed with military action.”

 US officials have repeatedly called on American citizens to leave Ukraine immediately, warning that a Russian invasion come at any moment, including as soon as this week.